Shuttle/Shuttle.Pipelines/README.md

 ## Overview

-A `Pipeline` is a variation of the pipes and filters pattern and consists of 1 or more stages that each contain one or more event types.
+A `Pipeline` is a variation of the pipes and filters pattern and consists of one or more stages that each contain one or more event types.
 When the pipeline is executed each event in each stage is raised in the order that they were registered.
 One or more observers should be registered to handle the relevant event(s).

 Each `Pipeline` always has its own state that is simply a name/value pair with some convenience methods to get and set/replace values.
 The `State` class will use the full type name of the object as a key should none be specified: